jfaleiro/datasciencepatterns/MachineLearning/CombiningRegressors/index.md

 ## 5
 ```

+## Exponential Smoothing

-Exponential smooting: we can smooth the time series with `ets` and forecast future points with `forecast`.
+We can smooth the time series with `ets` and forecast future points with `forecast`.

 ```r